-In the same year, for the first time in the Society's post-1917 history, the organisation appointed a IOPS Director in the Holy Land, with the position taken up by renowned industrialist, entrepreneur, philanthropist and public figure, Igor Ashurbeyli.
+In the same year, for the first time in the Society's post-1917 history, the organisation appointed a IOPS Director in the Holy Land, with the position taken up by renowned industrialist, entrepreneur, philanthropist and public figure, Igor Ashurbeyli (IOPS Board Chairman as of July 2018).

 He represents the IOPS in Israel and sees restoration of the Society's pre-revolution greatness and significance for Russia and the Orthodox world as one of his key goals.